Global private equity has delivered stellar results in the past decade, outpacing other alternative investment asset classes.

 - Value-add capital: These investors don’t just contribute cash.
 They also assist in finding deals, winning them, and getting through the management phase.
 These LPs can be a significant advantage and are often high-net-worth individuals.

-- Flexible capital: This typically comes from funds-of-funds, which have the resources for fast due diligence and capital deployment, but they usually look for quick returns to cover their double layer of fees.
+- Flexible capital: This typically comes from funds-of-funds, which have the resources for fast due diligence and capital deployment.
+However, they usually look for quick returns to cover their double layer of fees.

 Where do you find LPs for your fund?
 Through your network.
 The strength of a relationship can be the deciding factor when raising private equity funds.
 Leveraging your network requires a deliberate approach to relationship management with the right processes and tools.

 Naturally, these kinds of arrangements complicate things.
-There’s always more complexity when you involve more people, especially with unique needs and goals.
+When you involve more people, especially with unique needs and goals, there’s always more complexity.
 Nevertheless, co-investment could be a valuable way to bring more capital as needed.

 Determine Your Fund’s Marketing Strategy

 Your network will most likely be your most significant funding source, and even though private equity has the word private, it does not mean you will not need to market the fund actively.
-For example, when meeting with potential LPs, you need to have certain documents and marketing collateral to provide the potential investors with the information they need.
-Additionally, you will want to make sure you leverage the power of content and social media to position your fund as a leader and build its brand.
+For example, when meeting with potential LPs, you need certain documents and marketing collateral to provide potential investors with the information they need.
+Additionally, you will want to leverage the power of content and social media to position your fund as a leader and build its brand.

 Elements such as subscription documents, due diligence questionnaires, team background information, slide decks, and other documents should include your firm’s branding and be kept in a virtual data room.
 Then, as you take more meetings, refine these documents to address the concerns and objections voiced by potential LPs.

-Having a professional website and profiles on Twitter and LinkedIn where you articulate your fund’s investment strategy, expertise and share relevant content can showcase your firm as an industry thought leader and attract more partners and deals.
+A professional website and profiles on X and LinkedIn where you articulate your fund’s investment strategy, expertise and share relevant content can showcase your firm as an industry thought leader and attract more partners and deals.
 In addition, as the fund grows, you can host events and webinars to raise your firm’s profile and raise subsequent funds.

 Having the right management team for a new fund can mark the difference between success and failure.
-Potential LPs will want to meet the team and learn about their professional background, credentials, and past achievements.
-In the world of alternative investments, where there is not much data available, the management team’s quality and network are crucial elements for securing funding.
+Potential LPs will want to meet the team and learn about their professional background, credentials, and achievements.
+In the world of alternative investments, where little data is available, the management team’s quality and network are crucial for securing funding.